 Benefits of the Push-Up Plus

-- Engage the serratus anterior, a neglected muscle when it comes to shoulder health and performance.
+- The push-up plus strengthens the serratus anterior, an essential muscle for shoulder health and performance.

-- The extra range of motion provides more of a muscle-building stimulus to the triceps and pecs.
+- The extra range of motion of the push-up plus provides more of a muscle-building stimulus to your chest and triceps.

 How to Do the Push-Up Plus

-Set up in the push-up plank position, hands underneath shoulders and body in a straight line from head to heel.
-Lower yourself down toward the floor until your chest almost touches and then push up and then push your hands through the floor, protracting your shoulder blades by rounding your upper back as a cat would.
-Straighten your back out and then return to the starting position and repeat.
+Get into a regular push-up position with your hands underneath your shoulders and your body in a straight line from head to heel.
+Lower your chest until it almost touches the floor, then push up.
+Then push your hands through the floor, protracting your shoulder blades and rounding your upper back.
+Reset and repeat for desired reps.